Luca-Melop/epic-dino-racing/README.md

 # Multiplayer Dinosaur Game

 Welcome to the Multiplayer Dinosaur Game, a dynamic real-time multiplayer game built with Flask and SocketIO.
-This game allows players to control dinosaurs navigating through a landscape teeming with obstacles, competing to survive as long as possible.
+This game allows players to control dinosaurs navigating through a landscape teeming with obstacles, competing to survive as long as possible. (~1500 lines of code)

 ## Prerequisites